Customers Also Bought

 - Do not use the system adjacent to or stacked with other equipment.
 If adjacent or stacked use is necessary, maintain observation to verify safe operation.

 - Medical electrical equipment needs special precautions regarding EMC.
 Portable and mobile RF communications equipment may affect other medical electrical devices.

 - Cuffs used in combination with warming devices may cause skin irritation.
 Regularly check for patient comfort, compliance, and skin irritation.

-- Give special attention to patients with neuropathies or tissue viability problems, namely, diabetes, arterial or venous deficiencies).
+- Give special attention to patients with neuropathies or tissue viability problems; namely, diabetes and arterial or venous deficiencies.

 - Give special attention to patients positioned in the supine lithotomy position for extended lengths of time to prevent extremity compartment syndrome.
 This close attention includes patients with or without compression cuffs.

 - If the user experiences pain, swelling, sensation changes, or any unusual reactions while using this device, consult your medical professional immediately.